dusmart/dusmart.github.io/_posts/2017-04-15-AssemblyCodeDemo.md

     jle Done		# if so, goto Done
     iaddl $1, %eax		# count++
 ```
-2. the Loop16 could reduce 1 jump isntruction by rearrange the code like this.
+2. the Loop16 could reduce 1 jump isntruction by rearranging the code like this.
 ```
 Loop16:
     iaddl $-16,%edx		# len-16 < 0?